ezhulenev/ezhulenev.github.io/source/_posts/2014-11-14-stock-price-prediction-with-big-data-and-machine-learning.markdown

 keywords: spark, mllib, machine learning, predictive analytics, finance, scala
 ---

-Apache Spark and Spark MLLib for building price movement prediction model based from order log data.
+Apache Spark and Spark MLLib for building price movement prediction model from order log data.

 > The code for this application app can be found on [Github](https://github.com/ezhulenev/orderbook-dynamics)